Translation Meta Data in FAL

 So yes please.. let's discuss things but no, let's not close this ticket.

-#6 Updated by Andrea Herzog-Kienast almost 3 years ago
+#6 Updated by Andrea Herzog-Kienast about 3 years ago

 From a devs point of view there will exist some metadata.